Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 ---
-title: 'Automated Accessibility Testing with Bokeh'
+title: "Testing Bokeh's Accessibility: A Web Developer's Experience with a Python Data Library"
 authors: [chiemezuo-akujobi]
 published: September 30, 2024
 description: 'Lessons learned during my three-month internship in 2024 at Quansight on adding accessibility testing to Bokeh.'